Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 -  **Template Project**: If you choose this project type new projects can reuse this projects service configuration.
 When registering a new project (see :ref:`project-registration`) your template project is listed as available template.
-When choosing your template project then the new project will use exactly the same configuration.
-This includes that

-   -  the new project is classified into the same trove categories as the template project (see :ref:`software-map-(or Project Tree)`).

-   -  the same services are enabled (see `Service Configuration`_).
-Unavailable services won't be present.
-Disabled services will be disabled by default.

-   -  the same reference patterns are defined (see `Reference Pattern Configuration`_).

-   -  the same project specific user groups exist (see `User Groups`_).

-   -  all trackers with the option "instantiate for new projects" are copied with their associated fields, field values, field dependencies, reports, and permissions (see ?).

-   -  the same forums are created (but the messages are not copied).

-   -  the documents, as well as the document tree will be present.

-   -  the CVS admin settings are copied (preamble, tracking mode, CVS Watch Mode), but the emails and the CVS permissions are not copied.

-   -  the SVN admin settings are copied (preamble, tracking mode), but the emails and the SVN access permissions are not copied.

-   -  the file packages and their permissions are copied

 -  **Test Project**: If you just need to test what is feasible with Tuleap projects use the Test Project type for your project.
-Having defined that type, your project will not appear any more in the Tuleap Software Map nor on the
+Having defined that type, your project will not appear any more in the Tuleap Software Map.
-   Tuleap Dashboard.

 .. _service-configuration:

 Service Configuration
 ---------------------

-*Location: Project Administration Menu*

-The "Service Configuration" item of the Project Administration menu lists all services available to the project.
-Services are items listed in the "Service Bar " on top of each page: trackers, CVS, homepage, documentation, etc. The Service Configuration page allows a project administrator to update, enable, disable or even create services.
+Services are items listed in the sidebar on each page in the project: trackers, CVS, homepage, documentation, etc. A project administrator can update, enable, disable or even create services.

 There are two kinds of services: